ComputeStacks/docs/docs/getting_started/architecture_overview.md

 ### Backups

-ComputeStacks uses an in-house developed backup solution, built upon the excellent [borg](https://www.borgbackup.org){: target="_blank" } backup engine.
+ComputeStacks uses an in-house developed backup solution, built upon the excellent [borg](https://www.borgbackup.org){: target="_blank" } backup tool.
 We include specific backup drivers for MySQL/MariaDB and PostgreSQL that ensure consistent and unobtrusive backups.

 You will need to provide a separate backup server that will hold your customer's backups.
-We generally recommend using a separate backup server per availability zone.
+Our installation process will automatically configure a base debian install to serve this function.
+We also recommend that you _do not_ share a single backup server across multiple regions.

 ### Container Registry

 ComputeStacks offers an integrated container registry to aid in your customers image development.
 For small deployments, we will run this on the same server as our controller.
 However, we recommend that this run on it's own server.

+### Metrics

+As part of our normal installation process, we will configure a dedicated metrics and log aggregation server.
+This will collect, store, and process logs and metrics from all servers and containers in the cluster.
+We recommend that you install one metrics server per region.
+If there is too much latency between the metrics server and the container nodes, alerting and resource usage data could be delayed.

 ### DNS

 ComputeStacks offers an optional DNS interface.
 You may choose to use our hosted DNS service for free, or deploy your own PowerDNS service.
+The default ansible installer will connect to our shared demo DNS service.
+Please do not use this in production!

 ## Example Configurations